St. Lawrence County, New York

-St. Lawrence County is a county in the U.S. state of New York.
+St. Lawrence County is the northernmost county in the U.S. state of New York.
 As of the 2020 census, the population was 108,505.
 The county seat is Canton.

-The county is named for the Saint Lawrence River, which in turn was named for the Christian saint Lawrence of Rome, on whose feast day the river was visited by French explorer Jacques Cartier.
+The county is named for the Saint Lawrence River.
+This was as named by early French explorer Jacques Cartier for the Christian saint Lawrence of Rome, as he visited the river on the saint's feast day.
+The county is part of the North Country region of the state.

 St. Lawrence County comprises the Ogdensburg-Massena, NY Micropolitan Statistical Area and is New York's largest county by area.

 History

-When counties were established in the Province of New York in 1683, the present St. Lawrence County was part of Albany County.
+When counties were established by England in the Province of New York in 1683, the present St. Lawrence County was part of Albany County.
 This was an enormous territory, including the northern part of New York State as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
 The county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 The other two were called Tryon County (later renamed Montgomery County) and Charlotte County (later renamed Washington County).

 Tryon County contained the western portion (and, since no western boundary was specified, theoretically extended west to the Pacific).
 The eastern boundary of Tryon County was approximately five miles west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
-The area then designated as Tryon County includes what are now 37 counties of New York State.
+The area then designated as Tryon County included what are now 37 counties of New York State.
 The county was named for William Tryon, colonial governor of New York.
 Charlotte County contained the eastern portion of Albany County.

-In 1784, following the peace treaty that ended the American Revolutionary War, the name "Charlotte County" was changed to Washington County to honor George Washington, the American Revolutionary War general and later President of the United States of America.
-Tryon County was changed to Montgomery County to honor the general, Richard Montgomery, who had captured several places in Canada and died trying to capture the city of Quebec; it replaced the name of the hated British governor.
+In 1784, following the peace treaty that ended the American Revolutionary War, the name "Charlotte County" was changed to Washington County to honor George Washington, the American Revolutionary War general and later President of the United States.
+Tryon County was changed to Montgomery County to honor the general, Richard Montgomery, who had captured several places in Canada and died trying to capture the city of Quebec.
+It replaced the name of the British governor, hated by the rebels.